-Cathedral Point, on the north side of the entrance to Kwatna Inlet, is indented by a small bay that has a drying rock on the west side of its narrow entrance and drying flats around its shore.
+Cathedral Point, on the north side of the entrance to Kwatna Inlet, is indented by a small bay that has a drying flats around its shore.
 A conspicuous white building and weather station tower are in the trees above the point.
 Gibraltar Point is 3 miles NE of Cathedral Point.
 A conspicuous logging slash, log dump and booming ground lie between two creeks about 5 miles ENE of Gibraltar Point.
-Gaarden Point is 2 miles NNE of Gibraltar Point.
-The SE shore of

-Burke Channel, NE of Cathedral Point, skirts the base of a remarkable, bare, stony mountain.
+Gaarden Point is 2 miles NNE of Cathedral Point.
+The SE shore of Burke Channel, NE of Cathedral Point, skirts the base of a remarkable, bare, stony mountain.